mstable/mStable-contracts/contracts/emissions/README.md

 The bridged MTA Token grants the Child Chain Manager the `DEPOSITOR` role so it can call the `deposit` function which mints bridged MTA for MTA that has been locked in the Root Chain Manager on Mainnet.

 **L2 Bridge Recipients** - Are contracts that receive bridged MTA tokens from the PoS Bridge.
-Separate contracts are used so the Child Emissions Controller knows the amounts to be distributed to the final reward recipient contracts.
+Separate contracts are used so the L2 Emissions Controller knows the amounts to be distributed to the final reward recipient contracts.

-**Child Emission Controller** - is used transfer all bridged MTA Tokens from the L2 Bridge Recipients to the end contracts that implement the `IRewardsDistributionRecipient` interface.
+**L2 Emission Controller** - is used transfer all bridged MTA Tokens from the L2 Bridge Recipients to the end contracts that implement the `IRewardsDistributionRecipient` interface.
 For example, the Polygon imUSD Vault.
 After the tokens are transferred, the `notifyRewardsAmount` is called on the recipient contract so it can process the rewards.

 The L2 Bridge Recipients need to have approved the L2 Emissions Controller to transfer the Bridged MTA tokens.